 You’ll increase your understanding of political, cultural and economic systems of other countries and regions.
 Choose to take an internship of 10-12 days in a political setting giving you practical experience and industry connections.
 Our students have previously interned with state and federal politicians, Amnesty International, local councils and community organisations.

 Immerse yourself in another culture and travel overseas to study a semester in another country.
-Broaden your career options and choose a major or minor in Comparative Studies, Development Studies or International Business.
-Or, if learning a language speaks to you, take your pick of either Indonesian, Italian or Japanese.
+Broaden your career options and choose a major or minor in Development Studies or International Business.
+Or if learning a language speaks to you, complete a major or minor in Japanese.